gogo/protobuf/Readme.md

 Keeping track of how up to date gogoprotobuf is relative to golang/protobuf is done in this
 <a href="https://github.com/gogo/protobuf/issues/191">issue</a>

+## Release v1.3.0

+The project has updated to release v1.3.0.
+Check out the release notes <a href="https://github.com/gogo/protobuf/releases/tag/v1.3.0">here</a>.

+With this new release comes a new internal library version.
+This means any newly generated *pb.go files generated with the v1.3.0 library will not be compatible with the old library version (v1.2.1).
+However, current *pb.go files (generated with v1.2.1) should still work with the new library.

+Please make sure you manage your dependencies correctly when upgrading your project.
+If you are still using v1.2.1 and you update your dependencies, one of which could include a new *pb.go (generated with v1.3.0), you could get a compile time error.

+Our upstream repo, golang/protobuf, also had to go through this process in order to update their library version.
+Here is a link explaining <a href="https://github.com/golang/protobuf/issues/763#issuecomment-442434870">hermetic builds</a>.

 ## Users

 These projects use gogoprotobuf: